lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 11. Please check the new data-tables in AWS to make sure they look as you want them to look.

-12. From To:
+12. FROM_here / TO_here:
-The default mode is to put one data-csv file into one dynamoDB table, however you can select from-to for which rows you want to select to upload.
+The default mode is to put one whole data-csv file into one dynamoDB table.
+However, you can use FROM_here / TO_here choose exactly which rows you want to select to upload.

+Important notes:
+- Only use with a single file loaded into the S3 folder.
-This from-to will disable moving completed files.
+- This from-to will disable moving completed files.
-From-to cannot be used along with split-multi files.
+- From-to cannot be used along with split-multi files.
-Starting at 1 or 0 have the same effect, starting from the begining.
+- Starting at 1 or 0 have the same effect, starting from the begining.
+- From-To is not compatible with splitting one csv into many smaller csv files.

+Example:
 ```
 {
  "s3_bucket_name": "YOUR_BUCKET_NAME",